ShaharBand/fluxly/docs/features.md

 ## DAG orchestration with validation and retries

 Workflows are automatically validated as DAGs.
-Execution respects dependencies and conditional edges. **Retries and timeouts** keep workflows robust.
+Execution respects dependencies and conditional edges.

 !!! code "DAG Example"
     ```python